Let them eat cake! (but make sure they pay the appropriate taxes and source deductions)

 Cash Gifts Summary

-- For the Business - Gift certificates purchased by the business are a tax deduction for the business.
+• For the Business - Cash gifts are a tax deduction for the business.

 Non-Cash Gifts